okTurtles/dnschain/docs/Security-Model.md

 - The **root** transaction, which contains the most recent registration of the identifier.
 - The **current** transaction, representing the current value and current owner of the identifier.
 This value is added to a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) (that's associated with the **root**) to prevent replay attacks (discussed later in *Forking Considerations* and *Thin Client Threat Models*).

-The security of PoT rests on establishing the validity of the **root** transaction, and therefore clients *should* retrieve the information above from at least two different proxies and verify that all responses match.
+The security of PoT rests on establishing the validity of the **root** transaction, and therefore clients *must* retrieve the information above from at least two different proxies and verify that all responses match.

 **Securing the connection to proxies and reducing collusion risk**